Grow

 Sentiment analysis provides marketing intel and allows you to measure the performance of your promotional campaigns and events.
 Using it, you can find out whether your marketing activities generated any reactions online and then check their sentiment.
 This helps to rethink your strategies, if needed, and better personalize your messages in the future.

 Soon after that commercial aired, the brand released a spin-off video that shows a character from the first commercial breaking the violin.
 They hit the jackpot with that approach.
-The company showed that they have a sense of humor and listen to their customers, which helped to improve the social sentiment.
+The company showed that they have a sense of humor and listen to their customers, and that helped to improve the social sentiment.

 Sentiment analysis can help you to boost your online presence, too.
 If you pick up on positive comments quickly, you can immediately respond to them and fuel the discussion with customers who have just become your brand’s advocates.
 This also helps to build better relationships and lets you find good examples for case studies.